Jese310S/CA-Workbook/README.md

 # Q1
 #### Describe at least five key events in the development of the internet:
-- Throughout the 1980's the internet transformed into a worldwide network.
-This was possible because of a computer scientist named Vinton Cerf, who's work developed a way for all computers on all of the worlds mini networks to communicate with each other.
-This was called "Transmission Control Protocol".
-Later an additional protocol was added, "internet protocol", known today as TCP/IP
+-In the 1980's the internet became a worldwide network.
+One of the computer scientists who made a large contribution to this peoject was Vinton Cerf.
+Vinton Cerf worked at DARPA from 1976-1982.
+He helped develop TCP/IP (Transmission Control Protocol/ Internet Protocol) which allows computers on all the worlds network to communicate with each other.
-- 1988: The Morris worm or Internet worm of November 2, 1988, was one of the first computer worms distributed via the Internet, and the first to gain significant mainstream media attention.
-It also resulted in the first felony conviction in the US under the 1986 Computer Fraud and Abuse Act.
-It was written by a graduate student at Cornell University, Robert Tappan Morris.
+- In 1988 the first computer worm, The morris worm was distributed on the internet.
+I was one of the first computer worms distributed on the internet.
+Within 15 hours two thousand computers were infected with the worm.
+The worm's damage cost was 100,000 - 10,000,000 U.S dollars.
+Robert Tappen Moris, the writer of the worm, was the first felony conviction to happen in the US under the 1986 Computer Fraud and Abuse Act.
-- 1990: Dial-up Internet access is a form of internet access that uses the facilities of the public switched telephone network (PSTN) to establish a connection to an Internet service provider (ISP) by dialing a telephone number on a conventional telephone line.
-Dial-up connections use modems to decode audio signals into data to send to a router or computer, and to encode signals from the latter two devices to send to another modem.
+-  In 1992 dial up internet was first offered commercially.
+Pipex in the United Kingdom and Sprint in the United States were the first providers.
+An early form of dial up internet was called USENET.
+USENET was developed by two graduates of Duke university.
+Thier Unix based system used a dial up connection to transer data through telephone modems.
+Once broadband internet was introduced in the late 1990's dial up internet became less popular.
-- 1998: Google, launched by Larry Page and Sergey Brin, went live in 1998.
-Revolutionising the way in which people find information online.
-Larry Page and Sergey Brin, students at Stanford University in California, developed a search algorithm at first known as "BackRub" in 1996, with the help of Scott Hassan and Alan Steremberg.
+-  In 1998 Google officially launched.
+Google became the most used web search engine.
+Google was developed by two stanford students, Larry Page and Sergey Brin.
+They expanded google from an initial project called "BackRub".
+BackRub focused on solving the problem of finding which web pages link to a given page.
+The idea was to create an alogorithm that would rank the output for a given URL.
+This would be a more efficient way to search the internet.
-- 2000: 2000 was the year of the dotcom collapse, resulting in huge losses for legions of investors.
-Hundreds of companies closed, some of which had never turned a profit for their investors.
-The NASDAQ, which listed a large number of tech companies affected by the bubble, peaked at over 5,000, then lost 10% of its value in a single day, and finally hit bottom in October of 2002.
+-  In the late 1990s there was a growth in the adoption of the internet.
+This along with more internet company based stock being purchased created the Dotcom Bubble.
+At its peak in 2000 the NASDAQ rose by 400%.
+In 2002 the NASDAQ fell by 78%, and many companies shut down and failed as a result.
+By the end of the fall companies had lost Five Trillion dollars in market capitalization.

 ### sources:
 -  [https://www.history.com/topics/inventions/invention-of-the-internet](https://www.history.com/topics/inventions/invention-of-the-internet)